kubesphere/website/content/en/_index.md

 ---
-title: Open Source Enterprise Kubernetes Platform | KubeSphere
-description: An open source Kubernetes Platform to manage enterprise-grade Kubernetes across hybrid cloud, multi-cloud and edge.
-Get started for free!
+title: KubeSphere Container Platform-The Kubernetes platform tailored for hybrid multicloud
+topic: KubeSphere <br/>Community Edition
+description: KubeSphere is a distributed operating system for cloud-native application management, using Kubernetes as its kernel.
+It provides a plug-and-play architecture, allowing third-party applications to be seamlessly integrated into its ecosystem.

 css: scss/index.scss